flutter/website/src/development/tools/flutter-fix.md

 {{site.alert.tip}}
-  These automated updates are called _quick-fixes_ in IntelliJ and Android Studio, and _code actions_ in VS Codes.
+  These automated updates are called _quick-fixes_ in IntelliJ and Android Studio, and _code actions_ in VS Code.
 {{site.alert.end}}